ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 > **Ok, but wait!
 What!
 A repository in a repository?
 WTF is that thing?**
 >
+> **Short answer:**
-> I'd answer that with: why not?
+> Why not?
 >
 > **Long answer:**
+>
 > `NinjaRepository` will be responsible for the mapping of domain entities to data entities and, for the data access logic.
-> In the end, it will delegate both responsibilities to external classes, and it will keep the data access orchestrator's hat for itself.
 >
-> `ITableStorageRepository<NinjaEntity>` will do the Azure Table Storage data access while keeping `NinjaService` in the dark about Azure.
+> 1. `ITableStorageRepository<NinjaEntity>` will do the Azure Table Storage data access.
+> 1. `INinjaMappingService` will do the mapping.
+> 1. `NinjaRepository` will delegate both responsibilities to external classes, and will only keep the "data access orchestrator's hat" for itself.
+>
-> No `INinjaService` should be aware of any dependency on Azure Storage, data is the responsibility of the Repository.
+> `NinjaService` will be kept in the dark about Azure because no `INinjaService` implementation should be aware of any dependency on Azure Storage; data is the responsibility of the Repository.
+>
+> Clean and lean!

 ---

 ### NinjaRepository tests
-Enough chatting lets just jump to the code once again then lets attack each operation one by one.
+Enough chatting, let's just jump to the code once again then let's attack each operation one by one.

-The `NinjaRepositoryTest` code looks like this:
+Let's begin with the `NinjaRepositoryTest` shared code:

 ``` csharp
 namespace ForEvolve.Blog.Samples.NinjaApi.Repositories